tstoeriko/clue-to-drip/Readme.md

-# Flo to Drip
+# Clue to Drip

-A simple tool that allows you to upload an export JSON file from flo and converts it into a CSV file that can be read by [drip](https://bloodyhealth.gitlab.io/)
+A simple tool that allows you to upload an export JSON file from clue and converts it into a CSV file that can be read by [drip](https://bloodyhealth.gitlab.io/)

 ## Contributing